-"Swap Agreement" means any agreement between the Board and a counterparty, filed with the Trustee, the purpose of which is to provide to the Board an interest rate basis, cash flow basis or other basis from that provided in the Bonds for the payment of interest.
+"Swap Agreement" means any agreement between the Board and a counterparty, the purpose of which is to provide to the Board an interest rate basis, cash flow basis or other basis different from that provided in the Bonds for the payment of interest.

 "Swap Payment" means, with respect to each Swap Agreement, each periodic scheduled payment owing to the Swap Provider made with respect to the notional amount identified in such Swap Agreement.
-For purposes of this Indenture, "Swap Payment" excludes any non-scheduled payments, including but not limited to termination payments, indemnification payments, tax gross-up payments, expenses and default interest payments.
+For purposes of the Indenture, "Swap Payment" excludes any non-scheduled payments, including but not limited to termination payments, indemnification payments, tax gross-up payments, expenses and default interest payments.

-"Swap Payment Account" means the Account of that name in the Debt Service Fund.
+"Swap Payment Account" means the Account of that name in the Debt Service Fund established in the Indenture.